-There are two FPGA encryption methods available to Synopsys FPGA synthesis tool users: P1735, and OpenIP.
+There are two FPGA encryption methods available to Synopsys FPGA synthesis tool users: IEEE 1735-2014 and OpenIP.
 With both encryption methods, the IP vendor can encrypt their IP from their own website.
-From the synthesis tool, the synthesis user has access o the IP that the vendor makes available for download and evaluation within a synthesis design.
+From the synthesis tool, the synthesis user has access to the IP that the vendor makes available for download and evaluation within a synthesis design.